Home

 What is Good Friday like in Rome?

-Good Friday is the most solemn day of the whole of Easter in Italy - in fact probably of the whole year.
+Good Friday is the most solemn day of the whole of Holy Week in Italy - in fact probably of the whole year.
 But Good Friday in Rome is nevertheless an amazing and emotional experience - whether or not you're religious.

 What is Easter Sunday like in Rome?